jeffpk62/tone-analyzer/getting-started.md

 For an example of the method's output, see [Example response](/docs/services/tone-analyzer/using-tone.html#exampleResponse).

-## Step 2: Use the general-purpose endpoint via the GET request method
+## Step 2: Using the general-purpose endpoint via the GET request method
 {: #generalPurposeGet}

 The interface also offers a `GET /v3/tone` method.
 The `GET` method provides the same functionality and produces the same results as the `POST` method, but you use the method's `text` query parameter to specify the content to be analyzed.
 The method accepts only plain text input.